celo-org/celo-monorepo/packages/docs/getting-started/glossary.md

 Celo
 : An open platform that makes financial tools accessible to anyone with a mobile phone.

-Celo Dollar, cUSD
-: The first of an ecology of stablecoins deployed on the Celo platform.
-The Celo protocol acts with the intention of keeping its value pegged to the US Dollar.

-Celo Gold, cGLD
-: Celo's native asset, Celo Gold is used to obtain service on the Celo network.
-The cryptocurrency Celo Gold is equivalent to Ether in Ethereum but is also an ERC-20 token.
-Celo Gold can be locked as Locked Gold and used to participate in validator elections and on-chain governance.
-The smallest unit in which cGLD is accounted is AttoGold.

 Claim
 : Part of the metadata that Celo can associate with an address, a claim is used by an account to assert it has control over a particular off-chain entity (for example, a DNS domain name, an account on a third party service, etc).
 Claims can only be verified off-chain.